-All of our product candidates are investigational new drugs or biologics and none has been approved for any indication.
+All of Tonix's product candidates are investigational new drugs or biologics and have not been approved for any indication.

 Results of Operations

 We anticipate that our results of operations will fluctuate for the foreseeable future due to several factors, such as the progress of our research and development efforts and the timing and outcome of regulatory submissions.
 Due to these uncertainties, accurate predictions of future operations are difficult or impossible to make.